These 9 Perfume Dupes Are So Good, They Could Easily Pass For The Real Thing

 Yves Saint Laurent Black Opium

 “Black Opium is my go-to scent for a girls’ night out.
 It’s sexy, unique, and gives major bad bitch — or dare I say, brat — energy.
-The black, glittery bottle looks gorgeous IRL, and the warm, spicy notes of saffron, sandalwood, and orange blossom don’t smell ‘perfume-y’ — you just feel like you naturally smell amazing when wearing it.
+The black, glittery bottle looks gorgeous IRL, and the warm, spicy notes of saffron, sandalwood and orange blossom don’t smell ‘perfume-y’ — you just feel like you naturally smell amazing when wearing it.
 I found Midnight Nymph to be shockingly similar to Black Opium.
 Truthfully, I’m not 100% confident I can tell the two apart in a blind test.
 The warm, sensual woody notes really come through in the Oakcha version, and I loved that it lasted a few hours on my skin.
-For nearly $100 less than the YSL original, it’ll be very tempting to replace it with the Oakcha version if and when I run out of my bottle.” — Karina Hoshikawa, Senior Writer
+At nearly a third of the YSL original's cost, it’ll be very tempting to replace it with the Oakcha version if and when I run out of my bottle.” — Karina Hoshikawa, Senior Writer

 Parfums de Marly Delina Eau de Parfum